xoopscube/documentation/README.md

 ## X-Codex documentation

-📘 X-Codex Documentation provides information about how to install, configure, deploy and use XCL.📖
+📘 X-Codex Documentation provides information about how to install, configure, deploy and use XCL.

 📦 This documentation applies to all 2.3.x releases.

-**Intended Audiences :**
+Intended Audiences :**

-👥 This information is intended for administrators and developers.
+👥 This information is intended for administrators, developers and designers.

 The script converts a folder structure of markdown files to HTML with a link to edit the mardown files on the Github repository.